-When contacted by the HSE, the COVID-19 manager/response team should use the records kept regarding Direct Contact (see section 3.7.2) to identify people who have been in contact with the individual.
+When contacted by the HSE, the COVID-19 manager/response team should use the records kept regarding Direct Contact (see section 3.8.2) to identify people who have been in contact with the individual since the onset of symptoms.
 The HSE may advise on any actions or precautions that should be taken.
-See 3.6 for detail on review of response to confirmed case.

 The COVID-19 Manager/response team should carry out an assessment of the incident, which will form part of determining follow-up actions and recovery.
 Advice on the management of staff and workplace will be based on this assessment.
-See Annex A for guidance on risk assessment.
+See Annex B for guidance on risk assessment.